brewchetta/deploy-phase-3-sinatra-app/README.md

 WSL/Linux users may not need to make any changes.

-Next, change the `config/database.yml` file so that it uses postgres:
+Next, change the `config/database.yml` file so that it uses postgres.
+Comment out or delete the current text and replace it with this:

 ```
 development: